CharlieChristensen/Cryptotracker/README.md

 <h1>Cryptocoin Tracker</h1>

 Playground project originally created to learn some of the Android Architecture Components.
-The app allows you to look at live prices of many types of cryptocoins as well as add create a wallet to track total portfolio value. (does not deal with actual purchasing of coins)
+The app allows you to look at live prices of many types of cryptocoins as well as create a wallet to track total portfolio value. (does not deal with actual purchasing of coins)

 Some of the tech in use:
 * MVVM